page updated on August 24, 2017

 Have these projects failed?
 That depends on your definition of software project failure.
 If it's acceptable that these systems will eventually perform the needed functions and will eventually allow users to do what they want to, then success or failure must be judged on the long term.
 If, however, you define success as "delivering the required features at the desired level of quality at or before the promised delivery date and not exceeding the expected cost", then these projects are failures.
 (Several studies over the past 30 years suggest that up to 70% of software projects in general do not meet these success criteria.)

 You're probably not outraged by these two failures, even if you pay taxes in the US and especially Oregon.
 In fact, you probably don't find them surprising.
 Even if you're generally favorable to the idea of state and federal governments, you probably believe that government IT and software projects often end up expensive failures.

 Many government technology projects have to serve multiple masters.
-For example, the accounting department has the final responsibility to write checks to pay for contractors and software and consultants.
+The accounting department has the final responsibility to write checks to pay for contractors and software and consultants.
 Perhaps a state or federal IT department has to direct all software deployments, or at least review all requirements documents.
-Any software which affects a big political program (for example, healthcare.gov or coveroregon.com) has political considerations which may put it under the purview of the chief executive's office or a commission appointed by a governor or president.
+Any software which affects a big political program (healthcare.gov in general and the Cover Oregon failure are two timely examples) has political considerations which may put it under the purview of the chief executive's office or a commission appointed by a governor or president.
 There's likely a procurement office—whether attached to the accounting department or not—that puts together the contract and oversees it, after running it through the legal department, of course.